Hist 101: World History to 1500

 The final exam will cover all readings, resources and lectures of the course.
 It will be consist of two take-home essay assignments.
 Questions and detailed instructions will be distributed well before the final exam due date.

 Grading Standard: The grade is based primarily on the strength of your argument as an answer to the question: thesis, evidence (completeness and handling), logic.
 Be careful to address all parts of the question: when asked to pick between two choices, for example, it’s not enough to say what the positive argument for your side is without discussing the possible arguments for the other side.
 Clarity is crucial; structure is essential to a clear and effective argument.
 I am expecting a real essay, with introductions, thesis, paragraphs, conclusions, etc. Don’t assume that “an answer” will be easily found in one section of one book.
 These questions require broad knowledge and analytical thinking.
-Among other things, this means that questions that look simple generally require a second look.

 Professionalism: Preparation, Attendance and Participation

 This is not just a classroom: it is a work space, and you are adults.
-You are expected to be present and prepared for class time not only physically but intellectually, and to carry out your assignments in a timely and careful fashion.
+You are expected to be present and prepared for class not only physically but intellectually, and to carry out your assignments in a timely and careful fashion.
 You are responsible for keeping track of assignments, due dates, and announcements made through the course website.

-The essence of scholarship is constructive engagement; the best learning comes from doing.
-It is very important that everyone keep up with the readings, and come to class prepared to think and talk and question and listen.
 Asking good questions is an important form of participation.
 Asking questions which can be easily answered by referencing the syllabus, course website or textbook is not.

-Absences may be excused for unusual school-related events (not athletic practices), illness or family crises, but only if I am informed in advance (email is preferable, so I have a record) or you have documentation (such as a doctor’s note).
+Absences may be excused for unusual school-related events (not athletic practices), illness or family crises, but only if I am informed in advance (email/Canvas mail is preferable, so I have a record) or you have documentation (such as a doctor’s note).
 Unexcused absences will affect your grade.
 Failure to complete assignments, or consistently sloppy or incorrect work, will also affect your professionalism grade.